verida/documentation/docs/concepts/network-architecture.md

 ## Verida Connect SDK

-An SDK providing a decentralized single sign-on enabling seamless QR code authentication via the Verida Vault mobile application.
+An SDK providing a decentralized single sign-on enabling seamless QR code authentication via the Verida Wallet mobile application.

 It provides a seamless user experience to onboard new users to the Verida network, new decentralized applications and the full range of supported blockchains.